Skip to content

 • Be a citizen (passport holder) of one of the countries that participate in IEC and have a profile in the Young Professionals pool.

-• Have a valid passport for the duration of their stay in Canada (the work permit issued will not be longer than the validity of the passport).
+• Have a valid passport for the duration of their stay in Canada (the work permit won’t be issued for a longer period than the validity of the passport).

-• Be between the ages of 18 and 30 or 35 (inclusive) at the time of application.
+• Be between the ages of 18 and 30 or 35 (Depending on the country of citizenship) at the time of application.
 The upper age limit depends on the applicant’s country of citizenship, as outlined in the ‘Who can apply?’ section above.

 • Have the equivalent of at least CAD$2,500 on landing to help cover initial expenses.

-• Be able to take out health insurance for the full duration of their IEC permit (participants may have to present evidence of this insurance at the point of entry in Canada).
+• Acquire a health insurance policy for the full duration of their IEC permit (participants may have to present evidence of this insurance at the point of entry in Canada).
 View providers and get quotes on our health insurance for Canada page.

 • Not be accompanied by dependants.